 Em: What causes IBS?

-Jessica: The exact cause of IBS is still unknown, but what we do know is that IBS is a multifactorial disorder, which means symptoms could be due to one, or an interplay of several different factors.
+Jessica: Unlike some gastrointestinal disorders, the exact cause of IBS is still unknown, but what we do know is that IBS is a multifactorial disorder, which means symptoms could be due to one, or an interplay of several different factors.

 All these factors can alter the makeup of your gut bacteria, and these guys are thought to play a major role in IBS.
 Research has found that the gut bacteria of those with IBS is significantly different to those without IBS.

-There is often a lot of confusion between IBS and endometriosis.
+There is often a lot of confusion between irritable bowel syndrome and endometriosis.
 It is not uncommon for women to be diagnosed with IBS when in fact the cause of the symptoms is endometriosis.

-It is also not uncommon to have both IBS and endometriosis, especially given the recent link between bacterial infection from the gut and the development of endometriosis.
+It is also not uncommon to have both IBS symptoms and endometriosis symptoms, such as chronic pelvic pain, especially given the recent link between bacterial infection from the gut and the development of endometriosis.

 So the main question is what can alter our gut bacteria and increase our chance of developing IBS?
 One major cause is antibiotics.
 These treat bacterial infections and can save lives, although these days they are hugely over-prescribed and often wrongly-prescribed.
 If you do get prescribed these be sure to take a course of probiotics afterwards to resupply your gut with the good bugs.
 In addition to antibiotics, other factors that alter gut bacteria are poor diet, chronic stress, medications (including the oral contraceptive pill), C-section birth, and exclusive bottle feeding.